What Makes a Good Highchair?

 What Happens When Children Are Poorly Supported?

-When your child doesn’t have proper support in their high chair, you might notice they’re constantly shifting, sliding down, or even refusing to sit still.
-That’s because their body is working hard just to stay balanced, making it difficult to focus on using cutlery.
-If their feet are dangling with no stable base, it’s a bit like trying to balance on a bar stool—hard to concentrate on eating when you’re too busy trying not to fall!
+When your child doesn’t have proper support in their high chair, you might notice they’re constantly shifting, sliding down or even refusing to sit in their high chair at all.
+It's not worth trying to sit there and eat when they're so uncomfortable.
+Their body is probably working hard just to stay balanced, making it difficult to focus on anything else.
+If their feet are dangling with no stable base, it’s exactly like what I said about trying to balance on a bar stool -it'd be hard to concentrate on eating when you’re too busy trying not to fall!

 This issue goes beyond mealtimes.
 In classrooms, if children are sitting in chairs that are too high or without a place to rest their feet, they can struggle with tasks like holding a pencil or staying focused on their work.
 A stable, well-supported body is crucial for all fine motor tasks, whether it’s picking up peas or practicing handwriting.